fwac/fwac/meeting02/README.md

           root /opt/python/;
         }
 ```
-The ‘location /’ directive takes all the requests for index search and proxies them to pypiserver.
-The ‘location /packages/’ directive is the performance boost.
+The `location /` directive takes all the requests for index search and proxies them to pypiserver.
+The `location /packages/` directive is the performance boost.
 When the client receives the url for the download, nginx will serve the file, not pypiserver.
 This happens because the url has a match for the ‘/packages/’ directory.